Knowledge Base & Support

 When you press Start processing this is the charging point at which tokens are deducted.
 A message will be displayed confirming this as below:

-If the job needs to be re-run, you will not be re-charged tokens for scans that are already in the project – only additional ones and you will be alerted as below to any extra costs.
+If the job needs to be re-run, you will not be re-charged tokens for scans that are already in the project – only additional ones and you will be alerted to any extra costs.

 Step 6: Verify Coarse Registration

 If you have not skipped this stage then you can use the 3D view to analyse the interim result.
 This does not have to be perfect but close enough (within a few centimetres at most) for the fine registration to complete successfully.
 If there are errors then either the parameters can be changed and the job re-run or some manual registration can take place to fix them.
+Some pairwise statistics for overlap and visibility are listed with the scans as a guide.

 Step 7: Verify Fine Registration